python-discord/code-jam-5/only_otters/README.md

 ```
 ### New pipes & higher-order pipes

 To easily extend the library of pipes available to use, we have implemented decorators `HierarchicalXPathQuery.pipe` and `HierarchicalXPathQuery.high_pipe` which allow you to easily register your own functions as pipe elements.
-They will be summonable under their associated nickname in the a query you pass to the object that registered them.
+They will be summonable under their associated nickname in a query you pass to the object that registered them.

 ### QML WIdgets

-With this, there is minimal effort to be made out of adding new sources (even though we have like, 2 of them).
+With this, there is minimal effort to be made out of adding new sources.

 ### Fact Factories